Renting in Rotterdam

 Renting in Katendrecht

-Katendrecht, once a notorious harbor area nicknamed “De Kaap” (The Cape), has transformed into one of Rotterdam’s hippest neighborhoods.
+Katendrecht, once a notorious harbour area nicknamed “De Kaap” (The Cape), has transformed into one of Rotterdam’s hippest neighbourhoods.
 The peninsula on the Maas now houses the SS Rotterdam, a former cruise ship serving as a hotel and event venue, and the Fenix Food Factory, a culinary hotspot in a former warehouse.
 The area has a unique atmosphere with industrial heritage, street art, and a mix of renovated warehouses and modern apartments.
 Katendrecht attracts creatives, foodies, and young professionals who appreciate its alternative vibe.

-Neighborhoods: Katendrecht (De Kaap), Rijnhaven
+Neighbourhoods: Katendrecht (De Kaap), Rijnhaven

 Suitable for: Young professionals, creatives, foodies, couples